dedis/example-grpc/client/javascript/README.md

 $ python -m SimpleHTTPServer
 ```

+Navigate to https://localhost:4000 to accept the self signed certificate of the
+web proxy for this specific session.

-Navigate to http://localhost:8000 and check the console for the `CountResponse`
+Now, navigate to http://localhost:8000 and check the console for the `CountResponse`